KalaniEhuKai/SliceAndDiceDataDisplayTwitchExtension/dev_notes.md

 # TODO
-Doesn't work with Blessings.
-Need to also pull that down an check for that, too.
 The mouseexit doesnt work consistently when leaving the screen Add the curse cost to the display info
 Should it only update on mouseover and not continuously?